Starting Grant

 For an ERC grant application to be complete, it needs to include the administrative forms, the research proposal and the supplementary documents.
 The completed proposal should be submitted by the specified closing date.

-Calls are published on this page, the European Commission’s Funding and Tenders Portal and in the Official Journal of the European Union.
+Calls are published on this page, the EU Funding & Tenders Portal and in the Official Journal of the European Union.

 Before the call is published: